 Tripods are very useful, whether it be for low light and night photography, long exposures or to prevent camera shake.
 So what to do when you’re on-the-go and don’t have one with you?
 Here are three useful tips that will save you in case you have to do photography without a tripod.

-Tip 1: Use faster shutter speed and higher ISO
+Tip 1: Use a faster shutter speed and higher ISO

 A very simple solution is to increase your shutter speed.
 Doing so will prevent motion blur and allow you to get a sharper image.